ianfisk/Poli-C/docs/API.md

 Parameters:
 - `samplingDurationMs`: The sliding time window in which successes/failures are considered.
 Invocations older than the period are discarded.
 This must be a number greater than 20 milliseconds.
-- `failureThreshold`: The threshold of failures at which the circuit should break.
+- `failureThreshold`: The threshold of failures at which the circuit breaker should break.
 When the failure rate is determined to be greater than or equal to the failure threshold, the circuit is opened.
 This must be a number in the range (0, 1).
 - `minimumThroughput`: The minimum number of invocations that must be made in the sampling period before the failure threshold is examined.
 This must be a number greater than or equal to two.
-- `breakDurationMs`: The time the circuit should remain in the open state before transitioning to the half-open state.
-See the documentation for a [`CircuitBreakerPolicy`](#circuitbreakerpolicy) to learn more about these states.
+- `breakDurationMs`: The time the circuit breaker should remain in the open state before transitioning to the half-open state.
 This must be a number greater than 20 milliseconds.
-- `onOpen`: _(Optional)_ A callback that is invoked when the circuit is opened.
+- `onOpen`: _(Optional)_ A callback that is invoked when the circuit breaker is opened.
-- `onClose`: _(Optional)_ A callback that is invoked when the circuit is closed.
+- `onClose`: _(Optional)_ A callback that is invoked when the circuit breaker is closed.

 **Instance Methods**